Balance8/wdi-dt-57/README.md

 Note that by convention, the remote that points to the GitHub repo it was cloned from is called **origin**.

-In order to get the updates that the instructors push to the GA Student repo, you will need to create another **remote** that points to this *original* GitHub repo:
+In order to get the updates that the instructors push to the GA class repo, you will need to create another **remote** that points to GA's class repo that you forked:

 ```
-$ git remote add upstream https://github.com/ga-students/WDI-DT-55
+$ git remote add upstream https://github.com/ga-students/wdi-dt-57
 ```

 Note that by convention, the remote that points to the *original* GitHub repo that was forked is named **upstream**.

 #### Getting Changes Pushed by Your Instructors

-Each day instructional materials will be shared via Git (often multiple times per day).
-You will want to bring these materials into your local repo.
+Each day (maybe several times a day), instructional materials will be pushed to the class repo by your instructors.
+You will want to "pull" these materials into your local repo.

 First, if you've made any changes within the repo locally, you will need to **commit** those changes first:

 ```
-$ git add your_file.md
+$ git add -A
+$ git commit -m "Add amazing work"
 ```

-Now you can fetch the updates from the Github Student repo and merge them into your local repo:
+Now you can fetch the updates from the Github Student repo and merge them into your **local** repo (on your computer):

 ```
 $ git pull upstream master
 ```

-When you want to save commits you have locally to your forked GitHub student repo:
+When you want to save commits you have locally to your forked GitHub class repo (in the cloud):

 ```
 $ git push origin master
 ```

-Here is a picture of our Git workflow:
+Here is a picture of this Git/GitHub workflow:

 <img src="https://i.imgur.com/w871ATo.png">

 #### Handling Merge Conflicts

 A **merge conflict** occurs when the same line of code in your local repo is different than code in your remote repo.
-This confuses GitHub and therfore you must manually fix merge conflicts before pulling your remote into your local.
+This confuses GitHub and therefore you must manually fix merge conflicts before pulling your remote into your local.
 GitHub will tell you that a merge conflict exists and will *annotate* your code to show you how your local code differs from your remote code.
 An example of such annotation is below.

 ```
 <<<<<<< HEAD